 We use the amphibious vessel Hydra-Terra built by C.A.M.I (Cool Amphibious Manufacturers International).
 These modern vehicles are built purposefully for tourism and have marked differences from the old DUKW vehicles.

-This is very important; fully loaded with passengers our distance from the water up to the top rail of the sides is 4 full feet!
-DUKW’s have approximately 16 to 18 inches.
+Even when the Hydra-Terra is fully-loaded with passengers, its distance from the water up to the sides’ top rail is 4 feet.
+DUKWs have approximately 16 to 18 inches.

-All DOT and U.S. Coast Guard regulations are followed.
-Our vehicles are all inspected during manufacturing to ensure all federal regulations for passenger safety are installed.
-Passenger escape, access doors, aisle widths, distance from seat to door are all included in our approved regulations.
+We follow all D.O.T. and U.S. Coast Guard regulations.
+Our vehicles are inspected during manufacturing to ensure all federal regulations for passenger safety are installed.
+Passenger escape, access doors, aisle widths, and distance from the seats to doors are all included in our approved regulations.

-DUKW’s had grandfather protection and numerous special exemptions from a law called a NAVIC.
-The aisle ways are much smaller, doors are smaller, and emergency egress is more difficult than Hydra-Terra vehicles.
+DUKWs have grandfather protection and numerous special exemptions from a law called NAVIC.
+The aisles and doors are much smaller and emergency exit is more difficult than Hydra-Terra vehicles.

 The Hydra-Terra is built with all current mass-produced technology.
 Brand new components are used during construction and meet the model year DOT requirements.